 Why Should You Coupon Often?

 There are many good reasons to always be on the lookout for coupons.
-The most important reason is that you’ll save money and reduce your grocery bill!
+Most importantly, you’ll save money and reduce your grocery bill!

 Finding tear pad coupons is where you always need to keep an eye on them.
 Generally, “SmartSource” gets their Merchandisers to put up new banners and coupons at the very end of the month or first week.
 All Merchandisers usually have a 7-day window to get their displays out.